hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Convert noninteracting Hamiltonian in real space to momentum space (lattice version)
 **Prompt:**
-Now you will be instructed to convert the Kinetic Hamiltonian {symbols} in the second quantized form from the basis in real space to the basis in momentum space.
+You will be instructed to convert the Kinetic Hamiltonian {symbols} in the second quantized form from the basis in real space to the basis in momentum space.
 To do that, you should apply the Fourier transformation to {real space creation op} in the real space to the {momentum space creation op} in the momentum space, which is defined as {def of Fourier transformation}, where {real var} is integrated over all sites in the entire real space.
 You should follow the EXAMPLE below to apply the Fourier transformation.
 [Note that {hopping} have no position dependence now.]
 Express the Kinetic Hamiltonian {symbols} in terms of {momentum space ops}.
 [Simplify any summation index if possible.]